top of page

 Hope you’ll check this out and get behind it!

 Did you grow up watching Reading Rainbow?
-Feel free to share about your experience or other topics you want covered in the comments, chat feature, or socials!
+What are your thoughts on the new series?
+Feel free to share about your thoughts, experiences, or other topics you want covered in the comments, chat feature, or socials!

 Sources/further reading